Important Information for 2019-2020 Graduation Assessments and Provincial Exams

 Provincial Graduation Assessments

-Students graduating under the 2018 Graduation Program are now required to write two provincial assessments in grade 10: a Graduation Literacy Assessment and a Graduation Numeracy Assessment.
+Students graduating under the 2018 Graduation Program are now required to write two provincial assessments in grade 10: a Literacy Assessment (LTE 10) and a Numeracy Assessment (NME 10).
 Starting in the 2020-21 school year, students in grade 12 will write another Graduation Literacy Assessment.

 In Summary, students will complete three provincial assessments: